-Figure 4: A solar wax melter can be built by the beekeeper
+Figure 4: A solar was melter can be built by the beekeeper

-universal, ants a very common and persistent hazard, and honey badgers a serious nuisance in Africa.
+There are numerous pests that will disrupt a beehive and prey on your bees.
+Wax moths are almost universal, ants a very common and persistent hazard, and honey badgers a serious nuisance in Africa.
 It is best to talk to other local beekeepers about what the most common problems are and take their advice about appropriate defences.